How to invest

 Initial offer in the creation of a new fund.
 Bewater Funds incorporates and manages investment funds whose assets are invested in unlisted companies.
 To incorporate the fund Bewater Funds must have sufficient expressions of interest.
 The process is very simple:

-Once the specified time has elapsed and there is sufficient interest, the initial offer is closed and the CEF (Closed-End Fund) is created with the original shareholders.
+- Once the specified time has elapsed and if there is sufficient interest, the initial offer is closed and the CEF (Closed-End Fund) is created with the original shareholders.

 Purchase and Sale of fund shares.
-Once the initial incorporation of the fund is completed, fund shares may be sold and purchased through Bewater funds, in accordance to the following procedure:
+Once the initial incorporation of the fund is completed, shareholders of CEF can express the asset manager their interest to buy or sale their shares though the website.

-In the case of coinciding interest, the transaction is completed.
+- In the case of matching interest, the transaction is completed.

-In case any investor irregularities are detected, the investor will be expelled from the system of expressions of interest.
+- In case any investor irregularities are detected, the investor will be expelled from the system.